ABOUT US > AT A GLANCE

 - Free box lunches for the working poor

 - Fresh fruits and vegetables on Saturday mornings

 - Veterans Linkup

 - And more...

 Our organization is headed by Fr.
-John Madden, pastor of St. John’s Church, Bill Riley, manager of the St. Francis Xavier Center and Frank Carroll, chairman of the St. John’s Food for the Poor Committee.
+John Madden, pastor of St. John’s Church and Frank Carroll, chairman of the St. John’s Food for the Poor Committee.
 They have put together an army of volunteers including active and retired executives; experienced food service managers; restaurant owners; finance, marketing, advertising, legal, human resources and medical professionals; and many other willing hands to make our organization function.